 In Algeria, Morocco, Oman, Tunisia, Syria, Yemen, and part of Palestine (Gaza), laws explicitly prohibit same-sex acts, with language that is gender-neutral or explicitly includes both women and men.
 Mauritania’s laws also criminalize same-sex conduct for both sexes; sex between adult Muslim men is subject to a sentence of “death by public stoning,” while sex between women carries a lesser sentence.

-Kuwait, Sudan, and part of the United Arab Emirates (Dubai) prohibit consensual sex between men, or sodomy.
+Kuwait and Sudan prohibit consensual sex between men, or sodomy.

-Lebanon, Syria and part of the United Arab Emirates (Abu Dhabi) prohibit vaguely defined “unnatural” sex: in Lebanon, “any sexual intercourse contrary to the order of nature,” and in Abu Dhabi, “unnatural sex with another person.”
+Lebanon and Syria prohibit vaguely defined “unnatural” sex: in Lebanon, “any sexual intercourse contrary to the order of nature.”
 These laws have been used to criminalize same-sex relations.

 Qatar, in addition to banning sex outside marriage for Muslims, provides penalties for any male, Muslim or not, who “instigates” or “entices” another male to commit an act of sodomy or immorality.
 The law does not provide for a penalty for the person who is “instigated” or “enticed.”